Mastering TipKit: Basics

 https://cdn.fatbobman.com/image-20231015165115831.png

-This method only applies to TipView.
+This method is only effective for TipView.

 Swift